Fresh Salsa – How to Make & Can

 Put your blanched, peeled tomato into the bowl with all the other bare-naked tomatoes.

 We have a little assembly line going.
 That looks like this: boiling water, ice water, peel bowl, naked tomatoes.

 When all the tomatoes are skinless, it’s time to get chopping!

 Removing seeds and juice can be done with a food mill, or your hands and some ingenuity.

 I just place a strainer over a gallon pitcher & shove all the seeds out.
-I also squeeze the tomato to get most of the juice out.
 I am left with the meat of the tomato – exactly what I want to make salsa.
 When you finish you will probably have several quarts of juice in your pitcher that you can also can for later use.
 How to can tomato juice here.